oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/manual.md

 For more detailed information about [Verse Architecture](/docs/architecture/verse-layer/verse-accounts), you can take a look at it before deploying a Verse.

+### Constructing Verse as a Permissioned Chain
+If safeguarding against scams or hacks is a paramount concern for your business, you can configure Verse as a permissioned chain using the Verse-Proxy.

+Allowing unrestricted transactions on the Verse could expose you to unforeseen gas attacks.
+However, by using the proxy, such threats can be managed and limited.
+For a deeper understanding, please refer to the [Verse-Proxy](/docs/verse-developer/how-to-build-verse/verse-proxy) section.

 ## 1. Requirements

 Docker Engine v20.10.0 or later and docker-compose v2.0 or later are required.